Ravencentric/nzb-rs/README.md

 This library is a partial port of the Python [`nzb`](https://pypi.org/project/nzb/) library.
 While the parser API is similar to the original, it is not identical.
 Additionally, the meta editor API has not been implemented.

-The heart of this library is the [`NZB::parse`] method, which handles parsing NZB files into structured data.

 ## Installation

 To install `nzb-rs`, add the following to your `Cargo.toml`: